Sailanarmo/Math4610/SoftwareManual/SimpleNewton/sNewton.md

 **Language:** C++

-**Description:** This is a simple version of Newton's method without any bells or whistles.
-It takes the initial guess given and evaluates the function and derivative to find a closer approximation to the root with each iteration of the loop, until a desired tolerance is met or the max number of iterations is met.
+**Description:** This is a newton method without any guards to safe guard the program, this is assuming the user will not do anything dumb on their end.

 **Input:** x0 is the initial guess at the root, f and df indicate the desired fucntion and derivative, tol is the allowed tolerance and maxIter is the max number of iterations to be run.